 Bonus question and staff numeracy test – are there really 101?

-Visit bygone Belle Vue : There are two ways to get there (for those who remember Dinnerladies, neither involves Urmston), our Virtual Belle Vue exhibition for those who’d like to browse; and for those who’d rather attack the collection with specific searches, the records on our Archives and Manuscripts catalogue.
+Visit bygone Belle Vue : There are usually two ways to get there (for those who remember Dinnerladies, neither involves Urmston), our Virtual Belle Vue exhibition; this is offline at present and we may not be able to bring it back in its present form.
+For the present at least, please visit the collection through the records on our Archives and Manuscripts catalogue, where you’ll find all the material that was available on the Virtual Belle Vue site and all new records.
 Try something like ‘bears’, or ‘boxing’.

 IN Salford : Working with the Booth Charities of Salford, another seventeenth-century charitable foundation, we’ve put many thousands of images of the city and its environs online, with many more to come – browse them from here, then break out into your own searches.